 Burning, tingling, searing pain traveling from the buttocks down the back of your leg.
 I hope this does not sound familiar, but if it does, you are probably dealing with sciatic nerve pain.
 The bad news is, it hurts.
-The good news is, you can practice yoga to relieve the pain.
+The good news is, you can practice yoga to relieve the pain of sciatica.

 The sciatic nerve is the longest and widest single nerve in the body.
 It begins at the low back and then runs down the back of each of the legs.
 It runs from spinal nerves L4 through S3.
 These nerve fibers unite to form the sciatic nerve behind the piriformis muscle, which is typically where the pain seems to stem from in many sciatica cases.
 At the popliteal fossa, back of the knee joint, the nerve splits into two branches.